WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter3).md

 ### Definitions

-1.Absolute advantage-- the ability to produce a good using fewer inputs than another producer
+1. Absolute advantage-- the ability to produce a good using fewer inputs than another producer

-2.Opportunity cost-- whatever must be given up to obtain some item
+2. Opportunity cost-- whatever must be given up to obtain some item

-3.Comparative advantage-- the ability to produce a good at a lower opportunity cost than another producer
+3. Comparative advantage-- the ability to produce a good at a lower opportunity cost than another producer

-4.Imports-- goods produced abroad and sold domestically
+4. Imports-- goods produced abroad and sold domestically

-5.Exports-- goods produced domestically and sold abroad
+5. Exports-- goods produced domestically and sold abroad

 ### Review